Peace of Mind Paternity/ Maternity DNA Test

 How are families benefitting from DNA Testing?

-No!
-Because most people who come for DNA paternity Testing are coming to test with a child/ children whose paternity is in serious dispute whereby the child’s belonging to a family is at stake.
-There are very few people from established families that come for DNA testing, and in these few, there is already an ongoing conflict in the family that they cannot resolve without a DNA paternity Test.
+There are very few people from established families that come for DNA Paternity testing, and in these few, there is already an ongoing conflict in the family that they cannot resolve without an accurate DNA Paternity Test result.
+DNA test results are actually helping families finally resolve matters that would perhaps break the unit.